Home About Work Approach Impact Contact

 14 Days · Implementation

 Adobe Workfront project plan.
-4 phases, 39 tasks, delivered on target.
+4 phases, 39 tasks, delivered on schedule.
 Project Owner: Emberleigh Oracion.
 Planned completion: Oct 28, 2025.
 Status: Complete.

 The product launched.
 The team was ready.

-Before the course launched, I defined what success looked like: every learner completing, scoring above the passing threshold, and no critical gaps surfacing in the Q&A. The eLearning was uploaded to the LMS and assigned on October 7th.
+Before the course launched, I defined the project's success criteria: every learner completing, scoring above the passing threshold, and no critical gaps surfacing in the Q&A. The eLearning was uploaded to the LMS and assigned on October 7th.
 The product launched October 31st.
-Three weeks of runway, no last-minute scramble, and a team that was ready when the first support call came in.
+Three weeks of runway before launch and a team that was ready when the first support call came in.

 92.7%